mzy2240/ESA/docs/rst/snippets/line_loading_matplotlib_2000.rst

-This examples shows how to make various of plots using Matplotlib.
+This examples shows how to make a histogram of percent line loading in a power system model using SimAuto, ESA, and Matplotlib.

-Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+`Matplotlib <https://matplotlib.org/>`__ is a "comprehensive library for creating static, animated, and interactive visualizations in Python."
 You'll first need to install Matplotlib into your virtual environment (which should be activated!), which is most easily done by:

 .. code:: bat

     python -m pip install -U matplotlib

-Before following along with the example, define the CASE_PATH constant like so, adapting the path to your system.
+Before following along with the example, define the CASE_PATH constant (the file path to a PowerWorld ``.pwb`` case file) like so, adapting the path to your system.

 .. code:: python